 Publishers used to search; What is GDPR for bloggers?
 What are GDPR compliance instructions for online publishers?
+How to avoid GDPR geo-blocking?
 How does GDPR affect bloggers?
+How to make sure your blog is GDPR compliant?
+GDPR for bloggers checklist?
 What do bloggers required to know about GDPR?
+What bloggers need to stop doing to avoid GDPR?

 The General Data Protection Regulation (GDPR) act is actually an update of the Data Protection Act, which was signed in 1998.
 The update has been in the works for almost two years and was inevitable, as the previously instated regulations were outrageously outdated.
 The modern Internet is nothing like it was in 1998.
 Back then, you could physically eavesdrop on your dial-up connection (remember that?).